 A how-to guide for making perfect Roasted Vegetables with a variety of vegetables including Brussels sprouts, butternut squash, zucchini, cauliflower, and broccoli.

 I can’t think of a side dish that is easier to throw together than roasted vegetables.
 They go with pretty much any meal and you can always substitute in-season vegetables.
 When I have a busy day and need a quick and tasty dinner idea, roasted vegetables are a go-to.
+Last might i served them with Light, Mini meatloaf.
 I love that I can do the prep work in the morning and then they take just seconds to throw together when I am ready to make dinner.
 And, you can serve them with just about anything!

 Consider serving roasted vegetables with: